 - 1. The goal of the CSU continues to be to attract, motivate, and retain the most highly qualified individuals to serve as faculty, staff, administrators, and executives, whose knowledge, experience, and contributions can advance the university's mission. - 2.
-It is the continued intent of the Board of Trustees to compensate all CSU employees in a manner that is fair, reasonable, competitive, and fiscally prudent. - 3.
-To that end, the CSU will continue to evaluate competitive and fair compensation for all CSU employees based on periodic market comparison surveys.
+It is the continued intent of the Board of Trustees to compensate all CSU employees in a manner that is fair, reasonable, competitive, and fiscally prudent, in respect to the system budget and state funding.

-SCPS&C Agenda Item 1 December 5, 2011 Page 3 of 3
+REVISED SCPSC Agenda Item 1 January 24-25, 2012 Page 3 of 3

-- 4. In addition, the CSU will maintain and update annually a tiered list of CSU comparison institutions for Presidential compensation.
+- 3. To that end, the CSU will continue to evaluate competitive and fair compensation for all CSU employees based on periodic market comparison surveys. - 4.
+In addition, the CSU will maintain and update annually a tiered list of CSU comparison institutions for Presidential compensation.
 The list will take into account location, enrollment, budget, percentage of students receiving Pell Grants, six year graduation rates, research funding, and such other subjects as from time to time be deemed appropriate.
-Presidential compensation will be determined with reference to the mean of the appropriate tier of comparison institutions, together with an individual candidate's reputation for national policy leadership and length and depth of executive experience. - 5.
-All CSU compensation must be consistent with other uses of resources within the annual budget.
+Presidential compensation will be guided with reference to the mean of the appropriate tier of comparison institutions, together with an individual candidate's reputation for national policy leadership and length and depth of executive experience. - 5.
+Notwithstanding the presidential compensation criteria enumerated in item 4 (above) and until the Board of Trustees of the California State University determines otherwise, when a presidential vacancy occurs, the initial base salary, paid with public funds to the successor president, shall not exceed ten percent of the previous incumbent's pay.